 Instructions

-Day 1: Make the Levain
+Day 1: (Evening) Make the Levain

-- The night before you plan to make the dough, make the levain: In a medium bowl, mix together the starter, water, and bread flour until well-combined.
+Make the levain: In a medium bowl, mix together the starter, water, and bread flour until well-combined.
 Cover with a plate and rest overnight (8-12 hours) until very bubbly and active.
 The levain should have many small bubbles across the top and throughout.

-Day 2: Mix the dough
+Day 2: Mix the dough, first rise, and shape.

 - In the morning, transfer all of the levain to a large bowl.
 Add the water and bread flour, and mix until all of the flour is incorporated and a shaggy dough is formed.
 Cover with a lid or damp towel and set aside 45 minutes to rest.
 This is called the autolyse.